biam05/lbaw-feup/docs/ER.md

 TR10|Scalability|The system must be prepared to deal with the growth in the number of users and their actions.
 **TR11**|**Ethics**|**The system must respect the ethical principles in software development (for example, the password must be stored encrypted to ensure that only the owner knows it).**

-We belive the most critical requirements are that our system should be easy to use, so that users don't get bored and leave when looking for something, should also be robust so that intentional (or even unintentional) invalid inputs don't crash the entire system and finally it should respect the ethical principles in software development so that in case someone manages to hack us sensible data remains encrypted.
+We belive the most critical requirements are that our system should be easy to use, so that users don't get bored and leave when looking for something, should also be robust so that intentional (or even unintentional) invalid inputs don't crash the entire system and finally it should respect the ethical principles in software development so that, in case someone manages to hack us, sensible data remains encrypted.

 Table 10: Technical Requirements